neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

    </details>
    &nbsp;

-   Now that we know it works, we can try and get the individual city information displaying.
-We will need to import `useRouter` so that we can figure out which "page" we are on.
-Once we have extracted the `slug` from the `params` object we can use that to `find` the city object that we want from our `cities` array.
+   Now that we know it works, we want to display individual city data.
+We will need to import `useRouter` so that we can figure out which page we are on.
+Once we have extracted the `slug` from the `params` object we can use it to `find` the city in our `cities` array.

    <details>
        <summary>🙈 Hint</summary>